mewithoutnara/PointSurfaceTwist/README.md

 ### Torus knots - sonifying closed paths on the torus surface

 If we follow a path on the torus that is looping through the hole q times ("minor circle") and revolves p times ("major circle") before joining its end and if p and q are relatively prime, we get what is called a torus knot.
+In this context we're especially interested in exploring the role of the parameters p, q.
+Since p, q define different types of torus knots, perhaps by manipulating these values, we can better understand the underlying structure of the transformations.
+For our sonification study, we focus for now only on prime torus knots.
+These are knots that form a single path — not multiple loops (links) .

 We can implement p and q in the Torus equation like this: